workshop-material/recipe-book/desserts/pancakes.md

 · Milk and butter: Milk and butter add moisture and richness to the pancakes.
 · Egg: A whole egg lends even more moisture.
 Plus, it helps bind the pancake batter together.

-# How to Make Pancakes From Scratch
+# Instructions for how to Make Pancakes From Scratch

 It's not hard to make homemade pancakes — you just need a good recipe.
 That's where we come in!
 You'll find the step-by-step recipe below, but here's a brief overview of what you can expect: